What's on at PEC

 • 2 networking breaks with refreshments

-• Full lunch is provided
+• Full lunch provided

 • Morning and afternoon breakout streams